-Here at Alpine we’re eager to put our decade’s worth of experience in mold remediation to work for you.
-That includes drawing on our depth of engineering knowledge.
-With our resources we can promise that mold once properly removed will have no chance to return.
+Here at Alpine we’re eager to put our years of experience in mold remediation to work for you.
+That includes drawing on our depth of knowledge of engineering, building systems and indoor air quality.
+With our resources and methods, we can provide you with the best solution to solve not just your mold problem, but to fix the underlying issues that caused the mold to grow in the first place.
 To help you get started, here are some questions we are frequently asked along with answers we think will be helpful.

 Why is mold such a concern?